 Step 1: Practice Forgiveness

 Stop punishing yourself for your mistakes.
 Accept that you are not perfect and be gentle with yourself when you are confronted with your shortcomings.
-You are valued by your friends and colleagues for who you are, not because you are faultless.
+You are valued by your friends and colleagues because of who you are, not because you are faultless.

 Step 2: Employ a Growth Mindset

 At the heart of Carol Dweck’s research is the impact of our mindset on wellbeing.
 She found that whether we have a fixed or growth mindset influences our happiness.
-Do you view challenges as insuperable obstacles or as chances to grow?
+Do you view challenges as impossible obstacles or as opportunities to grow?
+Employing a growth mindset is more helpful.

-Become aware of your view of the world and try to employ a growth mindset.
-Embrace rather than avoid challenges, persist in finding meaning in them, don’t give up on yourself.
-When you find you are criticizing yourself in comparison with others, try to find inspiration in their successes and strengths instead than feeling threatened.
+Embrace rather than avoid challenges, persist in finding meaning in them, and don’t give up on yourself.
+When you find you are criticizing yourself and negatively comparing yourself with others, try to find inspiration in their successes and strengths instead of feeling threatened.

 Step 3: Express Gratitude

-Feeling a sense of gratitude is very powerful (Emmons & McCullough, 2003).
-Rather than wishing for what we do not have, there is a lot of strength in appreciating what we do have, right now.
+Feeling gratitude is very powerful (Emmons & McCullough, 2003).
+Rather than wishing for what we do not have, there is strength in appreciating what we do have, right now.
 You can choose to write a gratitude journal or go for gratitude walks.
-By focussing on our blessings we employ a gentler voice and move the focus away from ourselves and our shortcomings and out to the world with all its beauty.
+By focusing on our blessings we employ a gentler inner voice and move the focus away from our shortcomings and outward to the world, with all its beauty.

 Step 4: Find the Right Level of Generosity

-Raj Raghunathan (2016) has identified three different reciprocity styles: giver, taker and matcher.
-Obviously, givers are the most generous people and generosity is a great way of employing compassion.
-However, givers can be both the most successful and the most unsuccessful of people as they may fall into a pattern of selfless giving, ignoring their own needs.
+Raj Raghunathan (2016) has identified three different reciprocity styles: giver, taker, and matcher.
+Givers are the most generous people, and generosity is a great way of employing compassion.
+However, givers can be both the most successful and least successful people, as they may fall into a pattern of selfless giving that ignores their own needs.

-For generosity to work in favour of your wellbeing, it cannot be selfless.
-So when being generous, make sure you are aware of your own needs before progressing.
-Then consciously choose the person, the resources you have available and your level of energy based on what is in surplus to your own wellbeing.
+For generosity to work in favor of your well-being, it cannot be selfless.
+So, when being generous, make sure you are aware of your own needs before progressing.
+Then consciously choose the recipient of your generosity, the resources you have available, and your level of energy based on what will support your own well-being.

-Also, have fun being generous, see the difference you make and do not forget to give back to yourself.
-Doing good for others makes us happy but only if it does not reduce your own wellbeing.
+Also, have fun being generous.
+See the difference you make and do not forget to give back to yourself.
+Doing good for others makes us happy, but only if it does not reduce our own levels of well-being.

 Step 5: Be Mindful

-Mindfulness has been found to have a positive impact on self-compassion as it has the tendency to lessen self-judgement (Kabat-Zinn, 2014).
-Whatever you do, try to be in the moment and aware of what is happening right now without judgement and labelling.
+Mindfulness has been found to have a positive impact on self-compassion, as it has a tendency to lessen self-judgment (Kabat-Zinn, 2014).
+Strive to always be in the moment and to be aware of what is happening right now, without judgment and labeling.

-You are worthy of love!
-So next time you do not rise to the expectations you have for yourself, take a moment.
+You are worthy of love.
+So, next time you do not rise to the expectations you have for yourself, take a moment to pause and reassess.

-Become mindful of the difficult emotions that arise, forgive yourself and recognise that you are only human.
+Be mindful of the difficult emotions that arise.
+Forgive yourself and recognize that you are only human.
 See if you can identify how to do it differently next time.
-Be grateful for the opportunity you had in the first place and for your persistence to try again in the future and finally, accept yourself.
-You are not perfect.
-And yes you could have done better.
-But hey, you did alright!
-And sometimes alright is just fine.
+Be grateful for the opportunity you had in the first place and for your persistence to try again.

 We would love to hear how you feel about this article and how you are bringing more self-compassion into your life.
-Take a moment to share your story, maybe it will inspire others to start their journey of self-love and satisfaction.
+Take a moment to share your story in the comment section below.
+Maybe it will inspire others to start their journey of self-love and satisfaction.

 Diener, E., & Seligman, M. E. (2002).
 Very happy people.
 Psychological science, 13(1), 81-84.